benbjohnson/litestream.io/content/guides/gcs/index.md

 ### Create a service account

-On a Compute Engine VM or Cloud Run service, Litestreamwill automatically pick up the credentials associated with the instance from the instance's metadata server.
+On a Compute Engine VM or Cloud Run service, Litestream will automatically pick up the credentials associated with the instance from the instance's metadata server.